JakkunDev/ip-calc/README.md

 **4. for the moment being there's only six options:**

 ```
--h or --help                     Displays info about avaible options
+-h or --help                     Displays info about available options
                                   and version of software.
 -i or --ip[=IP]                  You can input ip address after it
 -m or --mask[=MASK]              You can input mask address after it